Postpartum Depression: Postpartum Depression

 TREATMENT

-Individual or in the form of psychotherapy can be very beneficial and is preferred over medication for breastfeeding moms because of the risk of the drug transferring to the baby via breast milk.
+Individual or group therapy in the form of psychotherapy can be very beneficial and is preferred over medication for breastfeeding moms because of the risk of the drug transferring to the baby via breast milk.
 Oestrogen replacement therapy may help and is often used in conjunction with an anti depressant medication.
 In severe cases anti depressant medication may be viable but requires close monitoring by a physician and should be accompanied by therapy.

 Author: Natasha McLean – Mental Health Site